wanabe/sandbox/README.md

 # sandbox

-This software provides sandbox environments with docker-compose.
+This software provides sandbox environments with docker-compose / vagrant.

 ## install